-The Gulf Straight Egyptian Arabian Cup, February 24-25, 2018, is the first International Straight Egyptian Arabian Horse Show in the Kingdom of Saudi Arabia.
-This ECAHO Class “S” international show is open to purebred Arabian horses certified as “Straight Egyptian” by The Pyramid Society.
+The Gulf Straight Egyptian Arabian Cup, February 23-24, 2019, is the only International Straight Egyptian Arabian Horse Show in the Kingdom of Saudi Arabia.
+This ECAHO Class “S” international show is open to pure-bred Arabian horses recognized as “Straight Egyptian” by The Pyramid Society.
 Horses eligible for the show must trace in every line of its pedigree to horses listed in The Pyramid Society Stud Book for Straight Egyptian Arabian Horses Worldwide.

 Mr. Hamad A. Bin Quraya, Vice-President, KSA